Entra ID Conditional Access Policy Design Baseline with Automatic Deployment Support

 Option 2: Automatic Deployment

-Version 7 of this baseline was the first version with DCToolbox automation support.
-This means that you can now automatically deploy this baseline from the JSON template at the end of this blog post (or export or create your own JSON templates).
+Version 7 of this baseline was the first version with DCToolbox automation support, and version 15 was the first to change deployment model to use the Conditional Access Gallery.
+This means that you can now automatically deploy this baseline with DCToolbox (or create your own JSON templates).

 Please see this article for details of Conditional Access automation with DCToolbox: How to Manage Conditional Access as Code – The Ultimate Guide